thatmlopsguy/thatmlopsguy/README.md

 Cloud Architect, {Dev/ML}Ops & Platform Engineer with over `10 years of experience` building practical, production-ready intelligent systems.

-Enthusiastic about DevOps culture and open source, I focus on modern cloud infrastructure—removing roadblocks so teams return to productive flow.
+Enthusiastic about DevOps culture and open source, I focus on modern cloud infrastructure, removing roadblocks so teams return to productive flow.
 I design highly automated, secure, and scalable cloud and container platforms that enable development teams to concentrate on their core product.

 You can find more information about me on my personal site at [thatmlopsguy.github.io](https://thatmlopsguy.github.io).